2021 Lisbon local election

 The 2021 Lisbon local election was held on 26 September 2021 to elect the members of the Lisbon City Council.

-In what was the biggest surprise of the 2021 municipal elections, Carlos Moedas, the candidate of the center-right coalition led by the Social Democratic Party, managed to be elected Mayor of Lisbon and put an end to 14 years of Socialist rule.
-Against all expectations, the center-right coalition managed to regain the capital by winning 34.3% of the votes and 7 councilors.
-Despite his victory, Carlos Moedas will have to seek understandings with the other parties represented in the City Council.
+In a major upset, Carlos Moedas, the candidate of the centre-right New Times coalition led by the Social Democratic Party (PSD), was elected Mayor of Lisbon.
+The coalition managed to win with 34.3 percent of the votes and 7 councilors.

-The big loser in this election was Fernando Medina, candidate of the Socialist Party (which ran in alliance with LIVRE), as he lost his reelection bid, an office he had hold since 2015 and which had been in Socialist hands since 2007.
-Unexpectedly, the Socialists lost almost 10% of the votes, compared with the previous election, with Medina labeling the defeat as "personal".
+Incumbent mayor Fernando Medina, candidate of the Socialist Party (PS) running in alliance with LIVRE, lost his reelection bid, an office he had hold since 2015 and which had been held by PS since 2007.
+PS lost almost 10 percent of the votes compared with the previous election, with Medina labeling the defeat as "personal".

-The Unitary Democratic Coalition presented former MEP João Ferreira again and achieved positive results, registering a slight electoral growth to 10.5%, the best result for CDU since 2005, and that guaranteed two Communist councilors.
-The Left Bloc, which now supported Beatriz Gomes Dias as a candidate for mayor, managed to keep their sole seat in the municipal council, despite having registered a slight drop in votes.

-People-Animals-Nature, CHEGA, and Liberal Initiative failed to elect any councilor.
+The Unitary Democratic Coalition (CDU) presented former MEP João Ferreira as their candidate, registering a slight electoral growth to 10.5 percent, the best result for CDU since 2005, and guaranteeing two Communist councilors.
+The Left Bloc, which presented Beatriz Gomes Dias as a candidate for mayor, managed to keep their sole seat in the municipal council, despite a slight drop in votes.
+People-Animals-Nature, Chega, and Liberal Initiative failed to elect any councilors.

 Background

 In the 2017 election, the Socialist Party led by Fernando Medina, won with a comfortable advantage over the opposition parties, although losing its absolute majority.
-The center-right wing alliance led by Assunção Cristas' CDS - Peoples Party obtained a historic result for the chamber, surpassing 20% of the votes and electing 4 councilors.
-The Social Democratic Party, which had Teresa Leal Coelho as its candidate, had its worst result in history in Lisbon, finishing in third place, with just over 11% of the votes and 2 councilors, a far cry from the Socialists and Christian Democrats (CDS).
+The center-right wing alliance led by Assunção Cristas' CDS - Peoples Party obtained a historic result for the chamber, surpassing 20 percent of the votes and electing 4 councilors.
+The Social Democratic Party, which had Teresa Leal Coelho as its candidate, had its worst result in history in Lisbon, finishing in third place, with just over 11 percent of the votes and 2 councilors, a far cry from PS and CDS.

-Finally, the Unitary Democratic Coalition obtained 9.6%, winning 2 councilors and the Left Bloc obtained its best municipal result in the capital, managing to conquer 1 councilor with 7.1% and entering in a coalition with the Socialists.
+The Unitary Democratic Coalition obtained 9.6 percent, winning 2 councilors and the Left Bloc obtained its best municipal result in the city, managing to win 1 councilor with 7.1 percent and entering in a coalition with the Socialists.

 Electoral system

 Each party or coalition must present a list of candidates.
+The winner of the most voted list for the municipal council is automatically elected mayor, similar to first-past-the-post (FPTP).
 The lists are closed and the seats in each municipality are apportioned according to the D'Hondt method.
 Unlike in national legislative elections, independent lists are allowed to run.